ember-learn/deprecation-app/content/ember/v3/array-observers.md

 Array observers and change events can be used to watch arrays and react to changes in other ways as well.
-For instance, you may have a component like `ember-collection` which used array observers to trigger a rerender and rearrange its own representation of the array.
+For instance, you may have a component like `ember-collection` that used array observers to trigger a rerender and rearrange its own representation of the array.
 A simplified version of this logic looks like the following: